 When the time comes to transport your cat, do the following.

-It is safest to place your cat's carrier on the rear seat and put the seat belt through the handle of the carrier to secure.
+Place your cat’s carrier on the rear seat and put the seatbelt through the handle of the carrier to secure.

 Storing your cat carrier: